Archive for June, 2010

 Spending some time near the beach while waiting for a work call (what did we do before cel phones?), an obvious volleyball analogy comes to mind…..

 1. The Bump…..
 Stop the ball and bump it up to…..
 2. The Set….. who will place the ball up to a good spot near the net for….
 3. The Spike…..

 The Bump, in the financial sense, is the depression that we here in the United States are deep into.
 Our “bump” hit hard, with little warning to those who don’t have their finances secured.
 Of course our politicos called it just a minor re-set of the financial world, nothing here to look at, move along……

-The Set, is a chance to note the recession; jobs are very hard to come by, financing (home, car) loans about as prevalent as an honest politician, and yet we are urged to put our money into the banks for “safe keeping”.
-Put the cash into stocks again, the fire is over.
+The Set, is a chance to take note of the recession; as in life sustainable jobs have become very hard to come by, financing (home, car) loans are about as prevalent as an honest politician, and yet we are urged to put our money back into the banks for “safe keeping”.
+Put the cash into stocks again, “the fire is over”.
 Oh yeah, we’ve been “set”.

-The Spike is represented by a full on depression.
-Try to find someone that doesn’t know of a friend or acquaintance that’s now out of work (unemployed or underemployed, as in asking “you want fries with that?”), or worse, one that’s taken to sleeping in their car.
-There are several people I used to work with on national t.v. shows who are now in this situation.
+The Spike, is represented by a full on depression.
+Try to find someone that doesn’t know of a friend or acquaintance that’s now out of work (unemployed or underemployed, as in asking “you want fries with that?”), or worse, one that has no alternate choice to sleeping in their car.
+There are several crew people I used to work with on national t.v. shows who are now existing in this sort of a situation.
 Or worse.